Allisonwonderlax13/https-github.com-obsproject-obs-studio./How-To-Disable-Windows-10-Gaming-Features.md

 * Settings App > Gaming > Captures> set **"Record in the background while I'm playing a game"** to **"Off"**

 ## Game Mode

 **This feature can cause major performance issues with OBS and games, it is strongly recommended to disable it.**

-The Windows 10 Creators Update (version 1703) added Game Mode which tries to allocate more resources to the current game in focus.
+The Windows 10 Creators Update (version 1703) added Game Mode.
+Game Mode tries to allocate all GPU resources to the current game in focus, starving OBS of the GPU resources it needs to render.

-Disabling Game Mode is done differently depending on your Windows 10 version.
+Game Mode is enabled automatically by Windows and disabling it is performed differently depending on your version of Windows 10.
 Not sure which you have?

-* Press Windows + R and type in "winver" to show your current Windows 10 version.
+* Press Windows + R and type in `winver` to show your current version of Windows 10.

-### Windows 10 "Redstone 5" 1809 (October 2018)
+### Windows 10 "Redstone 5" 1809 (October 2018) or later

+To disable Game Mode in Windows 10 1809 or later.
-* Settings App > Gaming > Game Mode > set Game Mode to "Off"
+* Settings App > Gaming > Game Mode > set Game Mode to **"Off"**, reboot your PC.

 ![Windows Gaming Settings](https://obsproject.com/images/wiki/2018-12-02_17-22-45_002xY.png)

 ### Windows 10 "Fall Creators Update" 1709 and "Redstone 4" 1803 (April 2018)

-Game Mode is enabled automatically by Windows if supported by your hardware and needs to be disabled individually per-application or globally using the Registry.
+For Windows 10 1803 or earlier, Game Mode must be disabled individually per-game or globally using the Registry.

 **It's recommended to disable it globally.**

 ### Disable Game Mode globally using the Registry

-This requires a change in your Registry.
-Run `regedit.exe` or search for `Registry Editor` in the start menu and launch it.
-This requires administrator access.
+**The following steps require Administrator access to perform.**

+* Press Windows + R> type `regedit`> hit OK/Enter.
+You can also open the Start Menu and type `regedit` or `Registry Editor`and launch the application.

 ![Registry Editor icon](https://obsproject.com/images/wiki/2018-12-02_17-39-45_N5lKy.png)

+In the Registry Editor:

-In the editor, navigate to `HKEY_CURRENT_USER\Software\Microsoft\GameBar`.
+1. Navigate to `HKEY_CURRENT_USER\Software\Microsoft\GameBar`.
 You can paste this directly into the address bar at the top to go there quickly.

-At the folder, look for a key called `AllowAutoGameMode` in the right panel.
-If the key is not there, create it.
-Right-click inside the right panel and select New > "DWORD (32-bit) Value".
-Rename the new value to `AllowAutoGameMode`.
+2. In the GameBar folder look for an key called `AllowAutoGameMode` in the right panel, if the key is not there you can create it.
+   * To create the key, right-click inside the panel and select New > "DWORD (32-bit) Value".
+Rename the new key to `AllowAutoGameMode`.

-To disable Game Mode, set this value to 0.
-To enable Game Mode, set it to 1.
+3. To disable Game Mode, set the value for `AllowAutoGameMode` to `0`, close the Registry Editor, reboot your PC.

 ![Registry Editor value highlights](https://obsproject.com/images/wiki/2018-12-02_17-42-46_4NMtR.png)

 ### Disable Game Mode per-game

+To disable Game Mode per-game:

-To disable it per-game, open the properties of the game shortcut or executable, go to Compatibility and check "Disable full-screen optimisations"
+* Open the properties for the game shortcut or executable, go to **Compatibility** and turn on **"Disable full-screen optimizations"**

 ![Windows application properties](https://obsproject.com/images/wiki/2018-12-02_17-36-26_ZtKdV.png)